RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Not all PTSD sufferers are aware that they suffer from PTSD, and the diagnosis sometimes emerges during therapy for some other condition, such as depression or OCD.
 However, not all people who experience events that seem like they might be traumatic ever develop PTSD at all.

 Do not make assumptions about whether or not a member has PTSD, and do not either reinforce or challenge a member's own thoughts about whether or not they have PTSD.
 Listeners should not get involved in diagnosis.

+QUIZ
+{:.dummyquiz}

+# Mental disorders and harm—II

+This section continues the previous section, looking at three more types of mental disorder that can be associated with chats about harm: psychosis, personality disorders, and paraphilic disorder.

 ### Psychosis